 "I wished to be left alone….I do wonder if one of the defilers sent you here, though."
 One advantage he had over the less seasoned immortals was that he could hide to an extent what he was; he could approach a youngling without them even knowing he was immortal.
 This time the monk made no effort to block his identity.
 He smirked as Raegnir staggered from the onslaught.
 "I suppose not…you are not of them.
 They usually send a lot more than one."
 He as quickly shielded himself as he laughed.

-"What ever the battle gods decree, be it Morvran or Badb; I answer to them now because of you."
+"Whatever the battle gods decree, be it Morvran or Badb; I answer to them now because of you."
 Brother Timothy cared not about his opponents' prowess in battle, but he studied what they wielded instead.
-A steel and oak buckler and what appeared to be a fine axe of steel.
+A steel and oak buckler and what appeared to be a fine ax of steel.
 The Vikings did make the finest weapons, or did, he mused.
 The rest of Europe was catching up, though rather piecemeal.
-He made an attempt to control the quickening fire, but was not completely successful.
+He made an attempt to control the quickening fire but was not completely successful.
 More bluish tinged lightning now crackled across the greave and up and down the sword.

 Agnetha stumbled across her brother hiding a short ways off from the scene.
 They hugged each other in greeting.
 He showed Agnetha his drawings.
 "Do not tell anyone I made these.
 One day I will be able to show the truth of what occurred here, but not now."